sverweij/dependency-cruiser/doc/cli.md

 }
 ```

+For more information about writing rules see the [tutorial](tutorial.md) and the
+[rules-reference](rules-reference.md).
+For an easy set up use ...

 ### `--init-rules`
 This creates a `.dependency-cruiser.json` with some useful rules in it to the
 current folder and exits. use with `--validate`